-Reaching the final of Euro 2020 is an ambition realised for Kyle Walker as he completes one (if not the) greatest seasons of his career.
+Reaching the final of Euro 2020 was an ambition realised for Kyle Walker.

-It will also be a fitting way to mark 10 years of service for his country, with the 31 year-old’s journey starting in November 2011 when he was selected to plat against Spain as a promising 21 year-old that had swapped the colours of his beloved Sheffield United for those of Tottenham Hotspur.
+It was also a fitting way to mark 10 years of service for his country, with the-then 31 year-old’s journey starting in November 2011 when he was selected to play against Spain aged 21 who had swapped the colours of his beloved Sheffield United for those of Tottenham Hotspur.

 Representing his country came relatively late for Walker who didn’t play for any of the England youth sides until he was called up for England Under-19s while still with the Blades.

-Though he hadn’t made a senior appearance at that stage, the right-back with extraordinary pace was certainly getting noticed and would play seven times for the Under-19s.
+Though he hadn’t made a senior appearance at that stage, the right-back blessed with extraordinary pace was certainly getting noticed and would go on to play seven times for the Under-19s.

-During 2010-11, he was promoted to the England Under-21 squad where he would again make seven appearances, many of which were during the UEFA U21 European Championships that he would impress enough to be voted into the Team of the Tournament - this despite England's early exit
+During 2010-11, he was promoted to the England Under-21 squad where he would again make seven appearances, many of which were during the UEFA U21 European Championships, where he would impress enough to be voted into the Team of the Tournament - this despite England's early exit

 Spurs, who had paid in the region of £5m for Walker, then loaned him back to the Blades and he would later have loan spells with QPR and Aston Villa before finally holding down the right-back role at White Hart Lane for the 2011-12 campaign during which he would make 47 appearances.